 Upon satisfactory completion of all seminar and other requirements, students register for their Final Project and are assigned a Mentor from the Faculty.
 At the beginning of this section of “Program Information” there is a major summary of what the project is to do and many examples of them.
 As to style, and format, the Final Project and any formal papers for earlier credits, when in English, must conform to A Manual for Writers of Research Papers, Theses, and Dissertations:Eighth Edition; (Chicago: University of Chicago Press, 2013) by Kate L. Turabian, revised by Wayne C. Booth, et.al..
 Also valuable because it is more specialized is Quality Research Papers for Students of Religion and Theology: Third Edition; (Grand Rapids, Zondervan, 2014), by Nancy Jean Vyhmeister.
 When approved to write in another language, comparable authoritative guides must be used.

-The D.Min. program of Zinzendorf is served by a faculty comprising (1) Professors who offer the seminars and may serve as supervisors for independent studies, and (2) Mentors who work closely with students on their final projects and may serve as supervisors for the credits for approved ministries.
+The D.Min. program of OUI is served by a faculty comprising (1) Professors who offer the seminars and may serve as supervisors for independent studies, and (2) Mentors who work closely with students on their final projects and may serve as supervisors for the credits for approved ministries.
+The student’s Mentor nominates the Doctoral Committee for approval by the Doctor of Ministry Program Director for the project and examination phase.
 The professors may also serve in the role of mentor.
 See the current list of faculty at the end.

-The Doctoral Committee administers the D.Min. on behalf of its entire faculty and of the Board of Trustees of Olivet University.
+The Doctoral Council administers both the D.Min. on behalf of its entire faculty and of the Board of Trustees of Olivet University International.

-The implementation of the decisions of the Doctoral Committee is carried out by the Dean, Donald Tinder, and the Administrator, Stacey Kim.
-Communications to the committee are addressed to the Administrator.
+The implementation of the decisions of the Doctoral Council is carried out by the Director of the Doctor of Ministry Program and the Administrator.
+Communications to the council are addressed to the Administrator.
 Once a Mentor has been appointed for a Final Project, communications normally come through the Mentor rather than directly from the student.
 Until then, the administrative staff is responsible for monitoring student programs to be sure appropriate progress is being made.

 The D.Min.
 Program emphasizes supervision and evaluation.
-The Doctoral Committee supervises and evaluates the program with the assistance of the administrative staff.
+The Doctoral Council supervises and evaluates the program with the assistance of the administrative staff.

 The student also has an opportunity to evaluate the program.
 The student evaluates the course offerings, and gives feedback concerning the functioning of their teachers, supervisors and mentors.